NotSpecial/fairguidegenerator/README.md

-For compilation of the tex files, [amivtex](https://github.com/NotSpecial/amivtex) needs to be installed along with the DINPro fonts as well.
+For compilation of the tex files, [amivtex](https://github.com/NotSpecial/amivtex) needs to be installed along with the DINPro fonts.
 Take a look the repository for instructions.

 You need Python 3.
 The following commands create a virtual environment and install dependencies: